AltBeacon/android-beacon-library/index.md

 The library can easily be configured to detect iBeacon, Eddystone and other beacon formats.
 By default, it detects beacons meeting the open [AltBeacon standard](http://altbeacon.org) See the documentation for the
 [BeaconParser](http://altbeacon.github.io/android-beacon-library/javadoc/org/altbeacon/beacon/BeaconParser.html) class for more info.

-### JCenter Sunset

-Library version 2.18+ are available on Maven Central.
-Please update your build scripts as shown in the [quick start](configure.html)

-### Android 10 and 11 Support
+### Android 12 and 13 Support

-Library versions 2.16+ fully supports Android 4.3-11.x.  **Android 10 and 11 have a new location permission models that requires beacon apps to make changes** to target SDK version 29+ and then again to target 30+.
+Library versions 2.19.5+ fully supports Android 12 and 13 permission changes.  **Android 12 has a new location permission model that requires beacon apps to make changes** to target SDK version 31+.
 See the [request permission](/android-beacon-library/requesting_permission.html) page for more info.

-Existing apps that use library version 2.12 older versions must upgrade in order to detect in the background on Android 8+ devices.
-Read more information [here.](http://www.davidgyoungtech.com/2017/08/07/beacon-detection-with-android-8)

 ### Who uses this library?